aws-samples/pptx-translator/README.md

   -h, --help            show this help message and exit --terminology TERMINOLOGY
-                        The path of the terminology CSV file --overwrite-notes
+                        The path of the terminology CSV file
-                        Generate notes for all slides, overwriting existing notes --add-missing-notes
-                        Generate notes only for slides without existing notes
 ```

 ## Features

 - Translates PowerPoint (.pptx) files from one language to another using Amazon Translate
 - Supports custom terminology for translation
-- Optionally generates speaker notes using Amazon Bedrock with Antrophic Claude 3.5 Sonnet
-- Can either overwrite existing notes or add notes only to slides without any

-## Note Generation Options

-- `--overwrite-notes`: Generates new notes for all slides, replacing any existing notes.
-- `--add-missing-notes`: Generates notes only for slides that don't have existing notes.

-If neither option is specified, the script will only translate existing slide and notes without generating new ones.

 ## Security